the-lost-explorer/character_pattern_dataset/README.md

 Credits for helping with python: @thevimal98

 # What is this project?
-  This project aims at making a dataset for character recogniton.
+  This project aims at making a dataset for character recogniton in patterns.

 # Dependencies